kaorusha/note/video_streaming.md

 # video streaming within local network (cctv)
+when creating video we can use `v4l2src device=/dev/video0` to replace `raspivid`, and use `v4l2h264enc` to replace the deprecated `omxh264enc` as this complete and updated [example](https://qengineering.eu/install-gstreamer-1.18-on-raspberry-pi-4.html).
 ## gstream TCP
-On raspberry pi zero as host, install `gstream` as the [tutorial](https://platypus-boats.readthedocs.io/en/latest/source/rpi/video/video-streaming-gstreamer.html).
+On raspberry pi zero as host, install `gstreamer` as the [tutorial](https://platypus-boats.readthedocs.io/en/latest/source/rpi/video/video-streaming-gstreamer.html).
 The host is server IP, and the server will before the client starts.
 ```sh
 raspivid -fps 26 -h 450 -w 600 -vf -n -t 0 -b 200000 -o - | gst-launch-1.0 -v fdsrc ! h264parse ! rtph264pay config-interval=1 pt=96 ! gdppay ! tcpserversink host=x.x.x.x port=x
 ```